mehularora8/mehularora8/README.md

 # 👀 Hey there!
 My name is Mehul Arora.

-I am a sophomore at Stanford University pursuing a Computer Science Major with a concentration in Artificial Intelligence.
+I am a junior at Stanford University pursuing a Computer Science Major with a concentration in HCI.

 ### 💡 What I'm interested in